In this blog, we’ll talk about the best places to sell used IT equipment.

 If you must create summaries for each package and do a presentation, do it.

-Remember that you are going to be the point person in dealing with the vendors and the rest of the company, you need to know what each vendor can provided and how they affect the company’s daily operation.
+Remember that you are going to be the point person in dealing with the vendors and the rest of the company.
+Consequently, you need to know what each vendor can provide and how they affect the company’s daily operation.

 Rockstar addon: Arrange for each vendor to be available for an onsite presentation and interview.